rishibharadwajsai/rishibharadwajsai/README.md

 ## 🏆 GitHub Trophies
 ![](https://github-profile-trophy.vercel.app/?username=rishibharadwajsai&theme=radical&no-frame=false&no-bg=true&margin-w=4)

+## 🌟 Experience

+### Student Research Intern
+**Centre for Advanced Data Science**, VIT Chennai, India
+*May 2024 – Present*
+- Developing a machine learning model using the PIMA dataset from India to accurately detect and classify diabetes cases.
+- Applied classification techniques to train and optimize the model for effective prediction of diabetic status based on relevant health indicators.
+- Utilized Python and machine learning libraries to build a robust solution contributing to early detection and management of diabetes in healthcare applications

 ## 🛠️ Projects

 ### Portfolio
 _HTML, CSS, JavaScript_
 Sept 2023
-- Developing a responsive portfolio website
+- Developed a simple, static portfolio website using basic HTML and CSS.
+- Designed to showcase personal projects, skills, and information in a clean and accessible format.
+- Features straightforward navigation and is responsive for all devices.

 ### Microphone preAmplifier
 _LTspice Simulator, Hardware_
 Oct 2023 - Dec 2023
-- Designing a circuit for preAmplifier
+- Designed and simulated a preAmplifier circuit using LTspice and Tinkercad.
-- Connecting with the Power Amplifier circuit and getting the Amplified output
+- Successfully connected it with a Power Amplifier circuit to achieve amplified output.

 ### Smart Dental Hygiene Device
 _Verilog_
 Oct 2023 - Dec 2023
-- Designing a digital system circuit using basic logic gates and other
+- Designed a digital system circuit using basic logic gates and Verilog.
-- Implementation of digital circuit using hardware components
+- Implemented the design using Tinkercad and ModelSim HDL Simulator for testing.

 ## 🏅 Licenses and Certifications